 If you enjoyed the video, read on for more details a lot more photographs from inside and outside the ship.

-Before the cruise, my biggest concerns with the Balmoral compared to the other Fred Olsen ships were its age and its size.
+Before my first cruise on Balmoral, my biggest concern about it compared to the other Fred Olsen ships (and other cruise ships) were its age and its size.

 While the small size of the Balmoral meant we could enjoy much better scenic cruising opportunities than on bigger ships that sail on Norway cruises, I was worried it would be too small to keep me occupied on a relatively long cruise.